Gentoo one-liners for a rainy day

 Print packages without a package.env entry

-Print out packages that haven’t been customized in /etc/portage/package.env:
+Print packages not yet customized in /etc/portage/package.env:

 comm -13 <(awk 'match($1, /^[a-zA-Z0-9_+-]+\/[a-zA-Z0-9_+-]+$/) {print $1}' /etc/portage/package.env/* | sort -u) <(qlist -CI | sort -u)